What is Azure Cache for Redis with Azure Private Link?

 What happens if I delete all the private endpoints on my cache?

 Once you delete the private endpoints on your cache, your cache instance can become unreachable until: you explicitly enable public network access, or you add another private endpoint.
-You can change the publicNetworkAccess flag on either the Azure portal or through a RESTful API PATCH request.
-For more information on how to change the value, see the FAQ
+You can change the publicNetworkAccess

 Are network security groups (NSG) enabled for private endpoints?

 No, they're disabled for private endpoints.
 While subnets containing the private endpoint can have NSG associated with it, the rules aren't effective on traffic processed by the private endpoint.
 You must have network policies enforcement disabled to deploy private endpoints in a subnet.
 NSG is still enforced on other workloads hosted on the same subnet.
-Routes on any client subnet will be using an /32 prefix, changing the default routing behavior requires a similar UDR.
+Routes on any client subnet use an /32 prefix, changing the default routing behavior requires a similar UDR.

 Control the traffic by using NSG rules for outbound traffic on source clients.
 Deploy individual routes with /32 prefix to override private endpoint routes.
 NSG Flow logs and monitoring information for outbound connections are still supported and can be used.